derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ### Non-Reserved Keywords - Custom

 In the snippet above, there is one non-reserved custom keyword.
 It is `makeBackgroundBlack`.
 There are naturally an infinite amount of custom keywords.
 Remember that the computer doesn't care what the keyword name is when it is custom.
-It just cares that it is unique while providing a reference to a specific value.
+It just cares that it is unique to a scope while providing a reference to a specific value.
 We could have instead named our `makeBackgroundBlack` function `a` and the snippet would instead be:

 ```javascript
 function a() {